 Tasting Notes: violet, forest floor, cherry, mulberry, blueberry, blackberry, juniper, spice, black pepper, clove, tobacco, earth, leather

 Cinsault its heat tolerance and productivity make it important in the Languedoc-Roussillion.
-Low in tannins, it is often blended with grapes such as Grenache and Carignane to add softness and bouquet and tone down the harsher edges.
+Low in tannins, it is often blended with grapes such as Grenache and Carignan to add softness and bouquet and tone down the harsher edges.
 It is used frequently as one of the 6 grapes in Rhône wines, and it is also one of the 13 grapes legally allowed to be included in Châteauneuf-du-Pape wines, though only a few producers actually use it.
+It does really well on its own for Rosé wines, and is seen as a stand alone varietal or in blends.

-Tasting Notes: floral, strawberry, cherry, oak, toast, musk, tar
+Tasting Notes: floral, strawberry, cherry, pepper, musk, tar

 Chardonnay has been the most successful white wine grape in the world for many decades.
 It is the grape for white French Burgundy, Chablis and Champagne.
 It is famous for its big flavours, rich textures and creamy, lush, full body.
 The grape itself is actually quite neutral, although it is exceptionally malleable, which leads to its many flavours being derived from oak and terroir.
 If aged too long in oak it becomes flabby and overdone with flavours of oak and toast overpowering the grape.
 It can be vinified in many different ways; lean, crisp and with a fresh minerality such as the wines of Chablis, to that of New World wines that are filled with tropical fruit flavours and toasty oak.